Lil Wayne, Birdman Will Party Soon, But Lawsuit Not A Focus

 Instead, it was suggested that Lil Wayne and Birdman could benefit from making music that takes “any kind of stand” for social justice issues.

-[Feature Image by Rick Kern/Getty Images for Bud Light]
+[Featured Image by Rick Kern/Getty Images for Bud Light]